ruffaz/RandomDayzTools/README.md

-stub for intro
+This is fairly unstable working code.
+Use at your own risk

-This is working code
+The most up to date and usable tool is dayzmodloader.
+Head to the release page to use the production binary.